Extended certificate (1 A-level equivalent) course code: 601/7436/5

 Unit 3: Science Investigation Skills

-Externally assessed: supervised assessment and set task completed within a nine day period, over two sessions: 1 x 3 hours + 1 x 1.5 hours sat in May/June of first year.
+Externally assessed: supervised assessment and set practical task completed within a nine-day period, over two sessions: 1 x 3 hours + 1 x 1.5 hours sat in April/May of first year.

 Unit 4: Laboratory Techniques and their Application